weeberific/IsekaiLoversList/index.md

 *Description:* After getting stuck in an MMORPG, MC decides to use his overwhelming power to conquer the world

-*Comments:* OP MC done right, also does the ""villain"" MC concept really well, the show can feel a bit schizophrenic with switching focuses a lot, but it does a really good job of telling lots of smaller, somewhat contained stories within the larger arc of world domination
+*Comments:* OP MC done right, also does the " villain"
+ MC concept really well, the show can feel a bit schizophrenic with switching focuses a lot, but it does a really good job of telling lots of smaller, somewhat contained stories within the larger arc of world domination